About Us

 Our Partners

-Finca Cántaros Environmental Association works with a diverse array of committed partners to achieve its goals of promoting environmental education, forest restoration and research.
+Finca Cántaros Environmental Association works with a diverse array of committed partners to achieve its goals of promoting environmental education through the three pillars of forest landscape restoration, birds and gender.

 San Vito Bird Club